-Transtasman bubble could be in the sky by July
+Transtasman bubble could be in the sky by July - once protocols are in place

 Health passport

-Sherry said that while the idea of a 'health passport' had been raised many times, it was more about balancing the assurance of safe travel for all.
+Sherry said that while the idea of a "health passport" had been raised many times, it was more about balancing the assurance of safe travel for all.

 She said people will have to testify as to their health and will not be allowed to travel if they are sick.
 Airlines also needed to consider fare conditions, so that people didn't feel obligated to travel so they didn't "lose your fare" even if they're not feeling well a day or two before travelling, she said.